 Orange is a legendary company when it comes to metal amplifiers.
 They have a long history of mixing vintage tones with modern ones and creating a wave of distorted magic.

-For a while, Orange only made boutique style amps that were way out of the reach of beginners when it came to price tag.
-Nowadays, they make the “Crush” line for people on a budget that still want killer tone.
+For a while, Orange only made boutique-style amps that were way out of the reach of beginners when it came to price tag.
+Nowadays, they make the “Crush” line for people on a budget that still want a killer tone.

 - 35 watts of power